ministryofjustice/fb-runner-node/README.md

 npm run lint
 ```

-## To deploy and run on Cloud Platforms
+## To deploy and run on the Cloud Platform environment

 See [deployment instructions](DEPLOY.md)